divblox/divblox.github.io/training-exercise.md

 <i class="fa fa-expand"></i>
 </button>

-!>By default, divblox allows access to all components for all users.
+!>By default, Divblox allows access to all components for all users.
 This can be turned off easily by commenting out the following in project_classes.php

 ```php
 $InitialReturn = parent::getComponentAccess($AccountId,$ComponentName);